ChaoticPumpkin/gbs-merry-sample-project-DX/README.md

-# GB Studio: Merry Sample Project
+# GB Studio: Merry Sample Project DX

-A Christmas edition of the GB Studio Sample Project.
+A Christmas edition of the GB Studio Sample Project, now with color!

 ## About